Hedera Hashgraph (HBAR) Hits Market Cap of $5.28 Billion

-Hedera Hashgraph (HBAR) traded flat against the dollar during the 24-hour period ending at 23:00 PM ET on July 6th.
-Over the last seven days, Hedera Hashgraph has traded flat against the dollar.
-Hedera Hashgraph has a market capitalization of $5.28 billion and approximately $377.52 million worth of Hedera Hashgraph was traded on exchanges in the last day.
-One Hedera Hashgraph coin can currently be purchased for $0.36 or 0.00000629 BTC on popular cryptocurrency exchanges.
+Hedera Hashgraph (HBAR) traded flat against the dollar during the 1-day period ending at 19:00 PM E.T. on July 7th.
+Hedera Hashgraph has a market capitalization of $5.28 billion and $377.52 million worth of Hedera Hashgraph was traded on exchanges in the last day.
+One Hedera Hashgraph coin can currently be bought for about $0.36 or 0.00000629 BTC on popular exchanges.
+In the last week, Hedera Hashgraph has traded flat against the dollar.

 - XinFin Network (XDC) traded flat against the dollar and now trades at $0.13 or 0.00000284 BTC.